From Google AI:

 Foreign Policy of the Kennedy Administration The United States foreign policy during the presidency of John F. Kennedy from 1961 to 1963 included diplomatic and military initiatives in Western Europe, Southeast Asia, and Latin America, all conducted amid considerable Cold War tensions with the Soviet Union and its satellite states in Eastern Europe.

 The graphic above shows a forecast for Iranian growth that reaches a steady state sometime after 2190.
 It involves a simple change to the IR_LM model.
-The growth parameter is simply changed from 1.01282761 to 0.98, a reduction of about 0.03%--slowing not economic stagnation.
+The growth parameter is simply changed from 1.01282761 to 0.98, a reduction of about 0.03%--slowing growth not economic stagnation.

 Getting countries to reduce growth rates is not simple matter, as the IPCC has found when trying to control climate change.
 But, it is the same lesson demonstrated by the Limits to Growth models and System Theoretic considerations.

-For Iran, Instability (unstable Systemic Growth) was created by the pressure to Modernize, both from the Pahlavi dynasty and from the Foreign Policy of the Kennedy Administration (Walt Rostow, one of Kennedy's Academic Brain Trust, was a strong advocate of "take-off into sustained growth" (the definition of instability in the Growth Component IR1) and a fundamental tenant of Modernization Theory
+For Iran, Instability (unstable Systemic Growth) was created by the pressure to Modernize, both from the Pahlavi dynasty and from the Foreign Policy of the Kennedy Administration (Walt Rostow, one of Kennedy's Academic Brain Trust, was a strong advocate of "take-off into sustained growth" (the definition of historical instability in the Growth Component IR1) and a fundamental tenant of Modernization Theory

 Iranian Revolution a series of events that culminated in the overthrow of the Pahlavi dynasty in 1979.